Rogers gets revenge on Elk River to open historic 2020 season

 What’s Next

-Rogers was scheduled to host Buffalo (0-1, 0-0) in its home opener Thursday, Oct.
+Rogers was scheduled to host Buffalo (0-1, 0-0) in its home opener on Thursday, Oct.
 15 at 7 p.m. at Rogers High School.
-The Royals defeated the Bison 42-14 last season.
+The Royals defeated the Bison in their most recent game 42-14 on Sept.
+20, 2019 at Buffalo High School.

 Franz said Rogers knows little about Buffalo.
-The Bison have a new head coach this season: Craig Lachowitzer, whoreplaced Gerard Rohl as head coach.
+The Bison have a new head coach this season: Craig Lachowitzer.
+Lachowitzer replaced Gerard Rohl as head coach.
 Rohl was coach from 1992-2019.

 “Whenever a new coach gets hired, they bring in their own schemes and systems,” Franz said.
 “We haven’t watched any film on them yet, but they’re a 6A school.
 They’ve been very talented on offense in the past, so we expect it to be a fun, competitive game.”